Azure/azure-sdk-for-go/CONTRIBUTING.md

 # Azure SDK for Go Contributing Guide

-Thank you for your interest in contributing to Azure SDK for go.
+Thank you for your interest in contributing to Azure SDK for Go.

 - For reporting bugs, requesting features, or asking for support, please file an issue in the [issues](https://github.com/Azure/azure-sdk-for-go/issues) section of the project.